Bee Gees (1965-2003): a Pop band from Manchester, UK.

 In 1958 the entire family, including other brothers and sisters, moved to Brisbane, Australia.
-The boys played at the local beach resorts, racetracks, and on local radio and TV.
-They would eventually catch the interest of local DJ Bill Gates (no, not of Microsoft).
-In March 1960, they were given their own half-hour weekly television show in Brisbane.
+The boys played at the local beach resorts, racetracks, and on local radio and TV to raise pocket money.
+In late 1958, they caught the interest of local DJ Bill Gates (no, not of Microsoft).
+By March 1960, they were given their own half-hour weekly television show in Brisbane.
 It was here, at the suggestion of Bill Gates, that they became first the BG's (for Brothers Gibb), and soon after the name was lengthened to Bee Gees.
 In 1963, they signed their first recording contract with 'Festival Records' in Australia and their first Bee Gees written single, Three Kisses of Love, followed with more songs written for other artists coming shortly after.
-Despite releasing a dozen or so singles, and being named best Australian songwriting Group in 1965 and 1966, and Best Group in 1966, none were hits.
-The Brothers then decided to return to England, at a time when the music scene was exploding with bands under the names of The Beatles, Rolling Stones, Cream, and others.
-The rest of the family would follow later.
+Despite releasing a dozen or so singles, and being named best Australian Songwriting Group in both 1965 and 1966, and Best Group in 1966, none were hits except for 1965's minor, Wine and Women from their first LP, The Bee Gees Sing and Play 14 Barry Gibb Songs.
+The platter was not successful enough for 'Festival' wanted to drop them soon after for lack of commercial success.
+By luck, at this time they met the American-born songwriter, producer and entrepreneur Nat Kipner, who had just been appointed A&R manager of a new independent label, 'Spin Records'.
+Kipner briefly took over as the group's manager and successfully negotiated their transfer to 'Spin' in exchange for granting 'Festival' the Australian distribution rights to the group's recordings.

 See All... ⏬

-The Bee Gees finally got their first #1 in Australia with the Spicks and Specks single shortly after their departure.
-They had sent copies of their Australian tapes to 'NEMS Enterprises', headed by the Beatles' manager, Brian Epstein.
+The Bee Gees finally got their first #1 in Australia with the Spicks and Specks single, recorded when they had virtually unlimited access to St Clair Studio over a period of several months in mid-1966 after signing to 'Spin', immediately after their departure.
+They had previously sent copies of their Australian tapes to 'NEMS Enterprises', headed by the Beatles' manager, Brian Epstein.
 Stigwood, an associate of Epstein, came calling on them shortly later.
 In short order, the Brothers were signed to a five-year management contract with Stigwood.
-After adding Vince Melouney (guitar) and Colin Petersen (drums) to the group, the Bee Gees headed for the studio to record the aptly titled Bee Gees First (1967).
+After adding Vince Melouney (guitar) and Colin Petersen (drums) to the group, the Bee Gees headed for the studio to record the aptly titled Bee Gees 1st (1967).
 Their first single under the Bee Gee name, New York Mining Disaster 1941, and the follow-ups Holiday and To Love Somebody, quickly gained them international recognition.
-In May of 1967, they appeared on the TV show Top Of The Pops, at that time England's premier new music talent show.
+In May of 1967, the Bee Gees appeared on the TV show Top Of The Pops, at that time England's premier new music talent show.

 In stark contrast the Bee Gees' 1973 album, Life In A Tin Can, produced no major hits.
 It would be this release that saw the Brothers, and those associated with them, becoming dissatisfied with their direction.
 Eric Clapton, however, recommended that they move to Miami because he found it helped his career.
 So, in 1974 they did.
 The Bee Gees came to work with R & B-based Arif Mardin, who produced their next release, Mr. Natural (1974).
 While not a huge commercial success, Mr. Natural contained new sounds and showed the influences of new people on their singing and songwriting.